 A major long-term goal is the creation of a Free Trade Area of the Asia Pacific (FTAAP).
 Furthermore, in 1994, economies defined the "Bogor Goals" of free and open trade, which are met by 2020.
 In May of the present year, the APEC Vision Group (AVG) was officially created, which will be responsible for defining the Forum's post 2020 vision.

 It has 21 members, which are known as " economies ".
-These are: Australia; Brunei Darussalam; Canada; Chile; China; Hong Kong; Indonesia; Japan; South Korea, Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; Philippines; Russia; Singapore; Chinese Taipei; Thailand; United States and Viet Nam.
+These are: Australia; Brunei Darussalam; Canada; Chile; China; Hong Kong; Indonesia; Japan; Republic of Korea, Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; Philippines; Russia; Singapore; Chinese Taipei; Thailand; United States and Viet Nam.
 The moratorium was revoked in 2010 with regard to the entry of new members.
 However, this issue has not been addressed since then.
 The last economies to join were Peru, Russia and Vietnam in 1998.

 Together, these 21 economies currently represent the most dynamic economic region in the world with 40% of world's population, 60% of global GDP and 50% of total trade.